NeoRazorX/facturascripts/Documentation/EN/XMLViews.rst

 -  **readonly**: Optional attribute to indicate that the column is not editable. **[readonly = “true”]**

+-  **maxlength** : Maximum number of characters allowed by the field.

 -  **icon**: (optional) If indicated, the icon will be displayed to the left of the field.